-A tax lien can have devastating effect on your application, because it signifies neither you made timely payment of your business taxes, nor you arrange a payment plan with the IRS.
-And this means it will be almost impossible for you to secure financing, unless you arrange a payment plan with the Internal Revenue Service (IRS).
-After the ta payment, the lien will be remove from your credit report.
+A tax lien can have a devastating effect on your application because it signifies neither you made timely payment of your business taxes, nor you arrange a payment plan with the IRS.
+And this means it will be almost impossible for you to secure financing unless you arrange a payment plan with the Internal Revenue Service (IRS).
+After the payment, the lien will be removed from your credit report.

 You might have a UCC lien earlier when you secured a loan from a bank or an alternative lender.
 Occasionally, businesses might have a UCC lien without even knowing it.
 It is recommended to have it clear from your report by requesting to your state’s Secretary of State Office.

 - Apply When the Business is Doing Well